"The History Maker!" Willie Browne Daniels is a core legend,

 of the Florida Highwaymen Original Artists.

-His story, began as a boy in the 1960s when he begins to paint in Fort Pierce, Florida.
+His story, began as a boy in the 1960s when he began to paint in Fort Pierce, Florida.

-His method of learning to paint was by watching his good friends;
+His method of learning was by watching his good friends;

 Roy McLendon Sr., Livingston “Castro” Roberts, and Harold and Sam Newton,